Preparing Inbound Shipments

 3. The contents of pallets must not overhang by more than 1”.

-4. All pallets are recommended to be wrapped in plastic preferably clear stretch wrap, to prevent shifting during transit.
-Shipment labels should be placed on the outside of the stretch wrap.
+4. All pallets are recommended to be wrapped in plastic, preferably clear stretch wrap, to prevent shifting during transit.
+Bill of Lading containing the Cahoot Inbound ID should be affixed to the outside of the stretch wrap.

 Additional Recommendations: